CarragherLab/cptools2/README.md

 commands location : /home/user
 ```

-We could run this as `python cptools2 awesome_experiment1.yml`
+We could run this as `python -m cptools2 awesome_experiment1.yml`

 --------------------------